lyteword/kjv/romans/chapter-6.md

 <sup>4</sup> Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.

-<sup>5</sup> For if we have been planted together in the likeness of his death, we shall be also in the likeness of his resurrection:
+<sup>5</sup> For if we have been planted together in the likeness of his death, we shall be also *in the likeness* of *his* resurrection:

-<sup>6</sup> Knowing this, that our old man is crucified with him, that the body of sin might be destroyed, that henceforth we should not serve sin.
+<sup>6</sup> Knowing this, that our old man is crucified with *him*, that the body of sin might be destroyed, that henceforth we should not serve sin.

 <sup>7</sup> For he that is dead is freed from sin.